llimllib/gpt-bash-cli/README.md

 copy them to somewhere on your path and make sure they're executable (with `chmod a+x gpt`, for example)

+**NOTE**: mac systems have a `gpt` binary installed in `/usr/sbin` by default.
+Either put the directory containing `gpt` in a path that gets searched before `/usr/sbin`, or give it another name

+## Storage

+Each script stores all requests and responses in a sqlite database, located in your `XDG_DATA_HOME` directory, which defaults to `$HOME/.local/share`.

+For most people the database will be located at `~/.local/share/gpt-bash/openai.sqlite3`

 ## Usage

 Each script has help output documenting all options.